nrs-org/novelslop/content/vol_01/chap_06.typ

   _"Little sister?
 She had one?...
 Wait, could she be?"_

   "Wait, show me that!"
-Mikoto voice became enthuastic all a sudden, "And do you know what that little sister's name was?"
+Mikoto voice became enthusiastic all a sudden, "And do you know what that little sister's name was?"

   "Heh-, what's with the sudden change?
 And no, there was only a little photo."